 In our experience, the savings that individual users achieve can be anywhere from 4 to 8 hours PER WEEK.

 That’s a week or two saved per year.

-If you employ several people in your sales team, that saving could add up to a full resource.
+If you employ several people in your team, that saving could add up to a full resource.